awslabs/aws-sdk-swift/reference/0.x/AWSProton/ProtonClient.md

 ### `rejectEnvironmentAccountConnection(input:completion:)`

 In a management account, reject an environment account connection from another environment account.
 After you reject an environment account connection request, you won’t be able to accept or use the rejected environment account connection.
 You can’t reject an environment account connection that is connected to an environment.
-For more information, see <a href="https:​//docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html">Environment account connections in the AWS Proton Administrator guide.
+For more information, see [Environment account connections](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html) in the AWS Proton Administrator guide.

 ``` swift
 public func rejectEnvironmentAccountConnection(input: RejectEnvironmentAccountConnectionInput, completion: @escaping (ClientRuntime.SdkResult<RejectEnvironmentAccountConnectionOutputResponse, RejectEnvironmentAccountConnectionOutputError>) -> Void)